RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Related work

-In the quantum machine learning community, large attraction has been drawn towards PQCs, which directly compete with classical neural networks and promise improved parameter efficiency.
-However, compared to deep learning, where best practices for architectures where found early on and continuously improved~\cite{VGG,resnet,VIT}, the design space of PQCs is considerably larger, while at the same time, execution and simulation are limited by today's hardware and exponential growth of computational cost on classical systems.
-Approaching this challenge, QAS algorithms automate the PQC design process by formulating the task as either differentiable or non-differentiable optimization problems. \paragraph{Non-differentiable QAS algorithms} QAS algorithms automate the design of PQCs for variational quantum algorithms.
-A broad range of QAS strategies have been proposed to address the challenges of manual circuit design, including hardware constraints and noise sensitivity~\cite{QAS-Survey}.
-The first group of approaches directly considers the non-differentiable nature of the problem.
-Reinforcement learning approaches to QAS involve learning optimal strategies to construct quantum circuits incrementally~\cite{ostaszewski2021reinforcement,kuo2021quantum,dai2024quantum}.
-Quantum Noise-Adaptive Search is an evolutionary algorithm that searches for the subcircuits of a predefined super circuit architecture under a realistic noise model \cite{wang2022quantumnas}.
-Adaptive methods, such as ADAPT-VQE~\cite{grimsley2019adaptive}, iteratively builds quantum circuits by making use of operators that maximize a performance gradient, which allows for task-specific, compact circuit designs.
-The Generative Quantum Eigensolver employs a generative pre-trained transformer to produce quantum architectures for VQE tasks~\cite{nakaji2024generative}.
-Another common approach to QAS involves pruning gates from a large PQC to remove redundant gate structures that contribute to barren plateaus~\cite{prune-sim2021adaptive,prune-hu2022quantum,prune-imamura2023offline}. \paragraph{Differentiable QAS algorithms} Other notable methods relax the problem to differentiable QAS, which enables gradient-based optimization, and takes inspiration from classical differentiable neural architecture search, DARTS~\cite{liu2018darts}.
-Differentiable Quantum Architecture Search (DQAS)~\cite{dqas} and QuantumDARTS (qDARTS)~\cite{qdarts} define QAS within a shared framework: circuits are constructed as sequences of unitary operations, selected from a predefined gate set, and the search process is a differentiable bi-level optimization problem.
-The discrete search space of circuits is relaxed to a learnable probabilistic model, allowing gradient-based updates of both architectural and gate parameters.
-DQAS~\cite{dqas} updates its architecture parameters using Monte Carlo gradients, which are obtained by sampling a fixed number of circuits in each iteration.
-By contrast, qDARTS uses Gumbel-softmax reparameterization~\cite{gumbel-softmax} to enable differentiable sampling, optimizing the shared gate parameters for each sampled circuit in an inner loop before updating the architecture parameters.
+\paragraph{Non-differentiable QAS algorithms} QAS algorithms automate the design of PQCs for variational quantum algorithms.
+A broad range of QAS strategies have been proposed to address the challenges of manual circuit design, including hardware constraints and noise sensitivity~\citep{QAS-Survey}.
+The first group of approaches directly the non-differentiable nature of the problem.
+Reinforcement learning approaches to QAS involve learning optimal strategies to construct quantum circuits incrementally~\citep{ostaszewski2021reinforcement,dai2024quantum,patel2024curriculum,kundu2024reinforcement,olle2025scaling}.
+Quantum Noise-Adaptive Search is an evolutionary algorithm that searches for the subcircuits of a predefined super circuit architecture under a realistic noise model \citep{wang2022quantumnas}.
+Adaptive methods, such as ADAPT-VQE~\citep{grimsley2019adaptive}, iteratively build quantum circuits by making use of operators that maximize a performance gradient, which allows for task-specific, compact circuit designs.
+The Generative Quantum Eigensolver employs a generative pre-trained transformer to produce quantum architectures for VQE tasks~\citep{nakaji2024generative}.
+TF-QAS~\citep{he2024training} is a training-free QAS method that randomly selects circuits, ranking them according to their topological complexity and expressivity.
+Another common approach to QAS involves pruning gates from a large PQC to remove redundant gate structures that contribute to barren plateaus~\citep{prune-sim2021adaptive,prune-hu2022quantum,prune-imamura2023offline}.